Personal Injury FAQs

 We will always treat you with compassion and honesty – you can count on us to provide you with clear, comprehensive legal advice.

-For over 80 years, Thomson Rogers has been a leader in personal injury litigation in Ontario and we are one of the province’s largest personal injury litigation firms.
+For over 80 years, Thomson Rogers has been a leader in personal injury and trauma litigation in Ontario and we are one of the province’s largest personal injury litigation firms.
 When you hire us, you benefit from a team of lawyers and other professionals with decades of experience and unsurpassed resources.

 Our reputation for excellence within the industry means the majority of our clients are referred to us by other lawyers, health care professionals and past clients.
 In fact, many of Thomson Rogers’ personal injury lawyers have earned the distinction of being certified as Specialists in Civil Litigation by the Law Society of Ontario, being ranked in Lexpert® Directory and being recognized by Best Lawyers® following extensive peer review processes.
 Our firm has been named as a top personal injury law firm in Ontario in every year that that designation has been made by Canadian Lawyer Magazine.

 Our office is located at 390 Bay Street in downtown Toronto, but, we provide our services to clients all across Ontario.
 We have clients from Ottawa to Sault Ste.
 Marie to Windsor to Niagara and everywhere in between.
 We will meet seriously injured accident victims in their homes or hospital rooms.
 No matter where you are located, we will come to you.
-Contact us to set up a meeting to discuss your case.
+Contact us to set up a meeting to discuss your personal injury case.

 Thomson Rogers’ clients have usually suffered very serious injuries, including brain injuries, spinal cord injuries, amputations and severe orthopaedic injuries (fractures, joint separations, etc.).
 We have been doing this work for over 80 years so we have experience with helping accident victims get compensation for virtually all types of injuries.
-See the following page for complete list of injury types that we deal with.
+See the following page for complete list of personal injury types that we deal with.

 Our medical malpractice group deals with a variety of injuries suffered by victims of medical malpractice.
 These injuries can be caused by negligence on the part of a doctor, dentist, chiropractor, hospital, nurse or any other certified health care practitioner.
 Click on the following link for information on what you need to know before making a medical malpractice claim.